microsoft/pxt-adafruit/docs/reference/radio/send-string.md

 ### Parameters

-* `text` is a [String](/reference/types/string) to send by radio.
+* `msg` is a [string](/reference/types/string) to send by radio.

 ### Simulator

 This function only works on the micro:bit, not in browsers.

 ### Example: Two-way radio

 If you load this program onto two or more micro:bits, you can send a code word from one of them to the others by pressing button `A`.
 The other micro:bits will receive the code word and then show it.

 ```blocks
 input.onButtonPressed(Button.A, () => {